Good employees love what they do.

 You know the feeling.
 You’ve got a problem to run by the boss.
 When you finally get face time, she looks like she wants to shut her eyes and cover her ears.

 Good employees like rubbing elbows with other good employees.
-But not with the drones in THIS place.
+But not with jerks.

 Occasionally, a new hire will misfire.
 But if your company can’t weed out bad candidates, you might find your staff filled with too many employees who don’t fit — and the good ones you do have are heading for the door.